Madoka Sugai

-Madoka Sugai (菅井円加, Sugai Madoka, born 1994) is a Japanese ballet dancer who is currently a principal dancer with the Hamburg Ballet.
+Madoka Sugai (菅井円加, Sugai Madoka, born 1994) is a Japanese ballet dancer who was a principal dancer with the Hamburg Ballet from 2014 to 2025.
+Now currently a principal with the Boston Ballet, from 2025.

 Early life

 Sugai was born in Atsugi, Kanagawa Prefecture.
 She trained at Sasaki Mika Ballet Academy in Yamato, Kanagawa.

 Career

 In 2012, Sugai won the Prix de Lausanne in Switzerland, for which Miyako Yoshida was a juror.
 After her victory, she was offered an apprenticeship to The Hamburg Ballet's second company, National Youth Ballet, and joined the main company in 2014.
-In 2016, she danced a pax de deux from Flower Festival in Genzano with colleague Christopher Evans at the Erik Bruhn Prize.
+In 2016, she danced a pas de deux from Flower Festival in Genzano with colleague Christopher Evans at the Erik Bruhn Prize.
 She became a soloist in the following year and principal dancer in 2019.
 Her repertoire includes works by John Neumeier, Rudolf Nureyev and Jerome Robbins, and she originated a role in Neumeier's Beethoven Project.

+In May 2025, Sugai was one of 11 soloists who resigned from the Hamburg Ballet in protest at the "toxic working environment" created by its new artistic director Demis Volpi, who took over the role in September 2024.

 Selected repertoire

 Sugai's repertoire with the Hamburg Ballet includes: